 Alejandro has a BS in Chemical Engineering from Rice University and an MBA from Wharton, where he was a Don & Cathey Humphreys Endowed MBA Fellow.
 At Rice, he spent most of his time leading and coaching a team of engineering undergrads to help communities in rural El Salvador gain access to potable water.
 During his two years at Wharton, Alejandro focused on improving the representation of Latinx MBAs as the Director of Admissions for the Wharton Hispanic American MBA Association (WHAMBAA).
 At WHAMBAA, Alejandro directly supported dozens of MBA applicants every year.
 He is a proud fellow of the Toigo Foundation, the Hispanic Scholarship Fund, and Prospanica.

-Alejandro is an honorary Houstonian (go Rockets!) and a native Ecuadorian.
+Ale is an honorary Houstonian (go Rockets!) and a native Ecuadorian.
 Outside of Ecuador and the US, he has lived in Nairobi, Kenya and Xiamen, China.
-With a love for learning languages, he is a native Spanish and intermediate Mandarin and Quechua speaker.
+He loves learning languages, and is a native Spanish and intermediate Kichwa and Mandarin speaker.